jillesvangurp/presentation-test-performance/slides.md

 ## Effective Testing is a mindset

-- **Design your system** to be easy to test.
-This makes you a better engineer.
+- 🧠 **Design your system** to be easy to test — it makes you a better engineer
-- Don't accept slow tests, **do something** about it
+- ⚡ Don't accept slow tests — **do something** about it
-- Remove excuses to **add tests**
+- 🧪 Remove excuses to **add more tests**
-- Running tests quickly is a great excuse to get a **nice fast laptop**
+- 💻 Running tests quickly is a great excuse to get a **nice fast laptop**
-  - Think about that the next time you wait for a build to finish.
+  - ⏳ Think about that the next time you wait for a build to finish
-- Time is money. **Your time** is your money (or your boss).
-You could be doing more fun things than watching paint dry.
+- 💰 Time is money — **your time** is your money (or your boss’s)
+  - You could be doing more fun things than watching paint dry 🎨
-- **Flow state** is hard to achieve and easy to lose.
+- 🌊 **Flow state** is hard to achieve and easy to lose
-- M4 Max with 48GB = **105 EURO/Month**.
-Other laptops are available.
+- 💪 M4 Max with 48 GB = **105 €/month** — other laptops are available 😁

 > I run tests about 40 times per day.
 Now that I can actually do that.
 This is **priceless**.